 Haier – Model HVTM12DABB

 Boasting great qualities and available at a great price point, this wine cooler is perfect for gifting purposes.
-Looking for quality and budget friendly?
+Looking for best west coolers that are of quality and budget friendly?
 Then look no further.
 This 12-bottle dual-zone cooler is for you.

 Best Rated 18-Bottle Model – Dual-zone Wine Chiller